Get 50% off Resos paid plans for 3 months Claim offer →

 What is the best Tock alternative?

-Resos is the best Tock alternative for most restaurants.
-It offers transparent pricing from $0-149/month, no cover fees, no transaction fees, and all the core reservation features without paying for ticketed dining capabilities.
+Resos is the best Tock alternative for many restaurants that mainly need standard reservations.
+It offers published pricing from $0-149/month and no cover fees.
+Payments and Experiences are paid add-ons, and payment processing applies when used.
 For Nordic fine dining with prepaid experiences, Superb is also worth evaluating.

 Why are restaurants leaving Tock?